ApamaCommunity/apama-log-analyzer/README.rst

 		// which follows the first " - " in the line (except for [apama-ctrl] messages which have an extra <apama-ctrl> prefix) "com.mycompany.MyMonitor [1] MyApplication Status:": {
-			// This prefix is added to the start of each alias to avoid clashes with other status KPIs "keyPrefix":"myApp.",
+			// This prefix is added to the start of each alias to avoid clashes with other status KPIs "fieldPrefix":"myApp.",

-			// Specifying user-friendly aliases for each key is optional.
-Always include any units (e.g. MB) in the key or alias "key:alias":{
+			// Specifying user-friendly aliases for each is optional.
+Always include any units (e.g. MB) in the field name or alias "field:alias":{
 				"kpi1":"",
 				"kpi2":"kpi2AliasWithUnits",
 				"kpi3":""